-\end{enumerate} \begin{rem}[The powerfulness of the two-user converse bound] It is rather surprising and quite remarkable to see that in the considered problem, the converse for the case of $\Ksf = 2$ users with a clever cut-set like extension yields an order optimality result for any system parameters under the constraint of uncoded cache placement and user collusion.
-This is in stark contrast to plenty of famous multiuser information theory problems where the optimality results for the $\Ksf = 2$ case do not generalize, and give in fact little or no hint to the $\Ksf > 2$ case.
-Paramount examples include the general broadcast channel with degraded message sets~\cite{generalBCwithdegraded,networkinformation}, the $\Ksf$-user Gaussian interference channel~\cite{twouserinterference,kuserinterference}, and the non-private shared-link coded caching~\cite{symmetryouterbound}. \end{rem}
+\begin{rem}[The powerfulness of the two-user converse bound] It is rather surprising and quite remarkable to see that, in the considered D2D private coded caching problem, the converse for the case of $\Ksf = 2$ users combined with a cut-set extension yields the order optimality for any system parameters under the constraint of uncoded cache placement and user collusion.
+This is in stark contrast to plenty of well-known multiuser information theory problems where the optimality results for the $\Ksf = 2$ case do not generalize, and give in fact little or no hint to the $\Ksf > 2$ case.
+Paramount examples include the general broadcast channel with degraded message sets~\cite{generalBCwithdegraded,networkinformation}, the $\Ksf$-user Gaussian interference channel~\cite{twouserinterference,kuserinterference}, and the non-private shared-link coded caching~\cite{symmetryouterbound}. $\square$ \end{rem}

-\begin{rem}[Cost of D2D] By using the recent result in~\cite{porter2019embeddedindex}, one can immediately infer that, under the constraint of uncoded cache placement and without privacy constraint, the gap between the achieved loads in the shared-link and D2D scenarios is at most $2$.
+\begin{rem}[Cost of D2D] By using the result in~\cite{porter2019embeddedindex}, one can immediately infer that, under the constraint of uncoded cache placement and without privacy constraint, the gap between the achieved loads in the shared-link and D2D scenarios is at most $2$.
 This is no longer the case when privacy is introduced, where the gap between the loads in private shared-link and private D2D scenarios can be arbitrarily large (i.e., the gap is larger than $\Nsf/\min(\Nsf,\Ksf)$ when $\Msf=\Nsf/\Ksf$, which can be unbounded).
 Similar observations were made in the context of secure shared-link pliable index coding~\cite{TangLiuITW2019}, where the authors showed that problems that are feasible without security constraints became infeasible when security is considered (i.e., there is no constant gap factor independent of the system parameters). $\square$ \end{rem}

-\subsection{Paper Organization}
+\subsection{Paper organization}